Guns, religion, and patriotism go together. Some Americans are bothered by that trio being mixed together.

 There is a Pollyanna belief that when people become spiritual, they have to give up any fight or flight instincts in themselves.
 For example, the Amish, the Baha'i, the Brethern, the Jehovah Witness, and the Mennonite religions won't participate in the military in their own lands based on their spiritual beliefs.
 They aren't alone.

 In modern Israel, a wall being built for its security, and citizens walking around with weapons, is interpreted as aggressive by Israel's neighbors and by some leaders in the United Nations.
 The alternative would be worse: No wall, less weapons, more casualties.

 In Jesus' day, there were no guns.
 There were swords.
-For self-defense against bad people attacking you for your unacceptable beliefs, Jesus "said to them, 'From this hour, whoever has a money bag should take it and thus also a wallet, and whoever lacks a sword, let him sell his tunic and buy a sword for himself."
+For self-defense against bad people attacking you for your unacceptable beliefs, Jesus said the following: He "said to them, 'From this hour, whoever has a money bag should take it and thus also a wallet, and whoever lacks a sword, let him sell his tunic and buy a sword for himself."
 (Luke 22:36, Aramaic Bible in Plain English)

 Some gun resisters argue the Second Amendment was written during the war with England before there was a United States.

 In 2008, President Obama said small town Americans in Pennsylvania and the Midwest are easily fooled.
 These small town folks "cling to guns or religion or antipathy toward people who aren't like them."
 If we drop the word antipathy, we are left with the negative slant that there are Americans who are crazy because they hold to their guns and religion.